 Picture of New York

-British Petroleum (FTSE 100 – Ticker: BP) is a well recognised energy company.
-BP is popular with investment fund managers and is known for its regular dividend income.
+British Petroleum (FTSE 100 – Ticker: BP) is a well recognised energy company, that is popular with investment fund managers and is known for its regular dividend income.

-BP’s core business as we all know and are aware of is oil and gas.
-Starting over 100 years ago BP started in Persia extracting and refining oil for public consumption.
+BP’s core business as we all know and are aware of is within the oil and gas sector.
+This started over one hundred years ago in Persia extracting and refining oil for public consumption.

 There are other well known brands like: Aral in Germany, AM/PM Brands in America, as well as it’s Amaco brand in the rest of the USA and other parts of the world.

-Here are 10 good reasons behind my investment thesis for BP which is a long hold within the portfolio:
+Here are ten reasons behind my investment thesis for BP back in 2016, where we have a long hold within the portfolio:

 1, BP is a FTSE 100 constituent with a strong history in managing a successful business

-3, BP is delivering in it’s low carbon investment: 2019 £500 million was invested in green initiatives.
+3, Delivering in its low carbon commitment in 2019 £500 million was invested in green initiatives.
 2020 £750 million was invested in green energy, BP is also projecting increased spending in the coming years.

-4, BP has been in the Wind business for over 10 years with a 9.1 gigawatt capacity
+4, Investments in Wind projects for over 10 years with a 9.1 gigawatt capacity

 5, Lightsource BP is a 50% joint interest in solar energy projects

-6, BP already is the largest renewable Biogas suppliers in the US transportation sector.
+6, In the United States BP is already the largest renewable Biogas supplier in the transportation sector.

-7, BP has a joint partnership with Quantas to explore sustainable fuels for aviation
+7, There are also joint partnership with Quantas to explore sustainable fuels for aviation

-8, BP in Australia is working on a joint Green Hydrogen project with Orsted, as well as exploring further Green Hydrogen production from solar energy.
+8, An ongoing Australian joint Green Hydrogen project with Orsted, as well as exploring further Green Hydrogen production projects from solar energy.

-9, BP has won a tender in the seabed off the coast of Scotland to build a new wind farm.
+9, A successful tender in the seabed off the coast of Scotland to build a new wind farm.

-10, BP plans the UK largest production of Blue Hydrogen on Teeside whilst capturing and storing 2 million tonnes of carbon per annum.
+10, Plans for the UK’s largest production of Blue Hydrogen on Teeside whilst capturing and storing 2 million tonnes of carbon per annum.

 As listed above BP is making the transitional investments to move the business forward and is committed to lowering its reliance in fossil fuels by 2050.
 There are assets and evidence to support this move towards a more sustainable business model.

-As in my investment case with Shell, we as consumers are all going to be using energy for years to come, we require a varied mixture of new sustainable sources so we can all make a permanent transition away from old oil and gas.
+Our investment case to hold BP is the same as with Shell.
+That being said we (all) global consumers will going to be using energy for many years to come, so we will require a varied mixture of new sustainable sources enabling us to make a permanent transition away from fossil fuels over time.

-This transition can be funded by channelling the revenues into new environmentally green projects.
+This transition can be funded by channelling the a proportion of revenues into new environmentally green projects.

-I still believe that both BP & Shell can deliver these new energy outcomes for our own energy security and needs, whilst making an investment case to support these businesses.
+We still believe that BP along with all other oil majors can deliver these new energy sources for our own energy security and needs, whilst making an investment case to support these businesses during this period of transformation.

 BP average five year share price